Skip to content

 • Air-defence integration with surface-based systems for layered defence of principal national assets

-• Maritime strike in close coordination with the Confederal Navy
+• Maritime strike in close coordination with the Confederal Navy — the principal CSAT offensive air mission of the current war

-• Combined arms air support for Confederal Army operations (currently a secondary mission given the limited land warfare commitment)
+• Combined arms air support for Confederal Army operations (currently a secondary mission given the limited land-warfare commitment)

 The doctrine emphasises defensive air superiority over offensive penetration — appropriate to a force facing aggregate WDP coalition air strength that exceeds the AFCS's own.